boxmein/qdb/README.md

 **RECAPTCHA_CLIENTKEY**: [Google Recaptcha client/site key][gr]
 **DATABASE_URL**: Set this for Foreman/local running.
 This is the full database URL that the app will use to connect to Postgres.
-Usually in the form of `postgres://[user]:[password]@localhost:[port]/`.
+Usually in the form of `postgres://[user]:[password]@localhost:[port]/[database]`.
 Heroku will write the URL itself.

 [gr]: https://www.google.com/recaptcha/admin

 ### Setting up the tables

+Before you can run Rake, you have to tell PostgreSQL about the database account and database you'll be using.

+Log into psql, create a user, set its password (usually via psql), and then give it a new database.
+Then, make sure your `config/database.yml` matches your PostgreSQL config, that the URL in `.env` / `environment_variables` / `env.sh` matches the postgresql config, and then you're done.

 Once you've got everything else setup, let Rake take care of creating the tables and setting up the indices for the app.

     $ rake db:schema:load

+It should now run fine.

+If you get an error with there not being a `development` config, but there is an option for `default_env`, then run rake again with `RACK_ENV=default_env`.

+If you get authentication errors, make sure your PSQL usernames and passwords are correct everywhere and that the authentication method you set up is correct.

-It should run perfectly fine.
-If, on the other hand, you get some unpredictable error about existing tables, then run the following command to drop the database containing qdb tables:
+If the tables it needs to generate exist already, then run the following command to drop the database containing qdb tables:

     $ rake db:reset